Forces of the Abyss - Tactica Demonica

 Gargoyles

 Dies to a stiff breeze, but there’s no faster chaff unit.
 They’re just expensive enough that you won’t want to throw them away until absolutely necessary.
-Keep them safe until they’re needed, but don’t expect them to survive any attention at all.
+The new shooting rules mean they’re much harder to wipe out at range, especially with their Regenerate.
+But even minimal shooting can cause a Waver.
+So keep them safe until they’re needed, avoid shooting unless you have to and don’t expect them to survive melee!

-But their biggest negative - an extra 30 points gives you a troop of Tortured Souls, which is slower and takes up a Specialist slot, but better in every other way.
+IMO their biggest negative is that an extra 30 points gives you a troop of Tortured Souls, which is slower and takes up a Specialist slot, but better in every other way.
 Something to think about.

 Specialist